Your Questions About Moving During Coronavirus, Answered

 With most companies, you’re allowed to cancel or postpone your move without facing any penalties if you give them a few days’ notice.
 Check your confirmation email for information about cancelations.
 If you can’t find what you need there, give your moving company a call.

 Just know, if you put down a deposit to secure your Moving Day, you might not be able to get that back.
 Companies may have temporarily changed their refund policies due to COVID-19, so call and check.

 What if I have to move long-distance?

-Try to stay off planes if you can.
-If you can’t cancel your move, consider renting and driving a moving truck instead.
+If you’re above the age of 65, have a pre-existing condition, or are pregnant, strongly consider postponing a flight or a train/bus ride.
+Consider renting and driving a moving truck instead.
 We know — that’s a much longer trip.
 But this way, you can sanitize your truck and limit your public interactions, all while successfully completing your move!

-If moving is an absolute must, take extra steps to make sure you’re putting your health and safety first.
-First, follow the CDC’s guidelines on ways you can prepare for the spread of COVID-19.
+When moving, take extra steps to make sure you’re putting your health and safety first.
+First, follow the CDC’s guidelines on ways you can prepare for the virus’ spread.
 Then, add a few extra moving-specific tasks to your list.